mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Install Arduino IDE
 - Install Joystick library (https://github.com/MHeironimus/ArduinoJoystickLibrary)
 - Connect joystick or gamepad to Arduino (in most situations soldering is required)
-- Open sourcecode to Arduino IDE and select controller and edit pin-numbers (if needed)
+- Open sourcecode to Arduino IDE and select controller by commenting and uncommenting and edit pin-numbers (if needed)
 - Upload
 - Done